A book on ethics and philosophy of values

 suivre sur twitter

-Or else, it amounts to affirming that we want to die, which is why Durkheim adds: It remains to be examined whether man should deny himself; the question is legitimate, but will not be examined.
+Alternatively, rejecting society equates to expressing a desire to die; thus, Durkheim adds: It remains to be examined whether man should deny himself; the question is legitimate, but will not be examined.
 It will be assumed that we are right to want to live 2.

 Or, finally, it amounts to wanting to cease being a man: We cannot get out of society without losing our humanity [...]
 We can only renounce it by renouncing ourselves 3.

-So we see that moral sociologism proposes a foundation for morality (society, and the social conditions that give rise to a given rule); but the foundation it proposes is relative.
-Indeed, a moral rule that is founded today may well no longer be founded tomorrow, because the social state has evolved and it has lost all reason to exist; it will then have to be abandoned.
-No rule is founded in the absolute.
-What is fascinating about this doctrine, then, is that it reconciles objectivism and relativism, even though we might tend to think of them as opposites.
+We observe that moral sociologism offers a foundation for morality (society, and the social conditions that give rise to a given rule).
+However, this foundation is relative: a moral rule that is justified today may no longer be justified tomorrow if social conditions evolve, removing its basis, at which point it would need to be abandoned.
+Thus, no rule is grounded in an absolute sense.
+The intriguing aspect of this doctrine is how it reconciles objectivism with relativism, concepts we might typically view as opposing.

-One of the essential aspects of moral sociologism therefore consists in trying to avoid all value judgements, while surreptitiously reintroducing them through different concepts, such as those of 'normality' and 'pathology' (we can also cite the concept of 'reactionary', which hides behind an objective appearance - someone who adheres to moral rules whose conditions have disappeared - an implicit value judgement).
-Moral sociologism is thus characterised by the adoption of numerous axiological positions (or value judgements) and the careful concealment of these.
+An essential feature of moral sociologism is its attempt to avoid overt value judgments while subtly reintroducing them through concepts like 'normality' and 'pathology' (we might also note the term 'reactionary', which, under an objective guise—someone adhering to moral rules whose conditions have disappeared—contains an implicit value judgment).
+Moral sociologism is therefore marked by the adoption of multiple axiological positions (or value judgments) and a deliberate effort to obscure them.

-As we can see, moral sociologism is based on a series of unfounded value judgements, and Durkheim partly acknowledges this when he presents one of them as a postulate: It remains to be examined whether man should deny himself [by leaving society]; the question is legitimate, but it will not be examined.
+It is clear that moral sociologism relies on a series of unproven value judgements, a fact Durkheim implicitly acknowledges when he presents one as a postulate: It remains to be examined whether man should deny himself [by leaving society]; the question is legitimate, but it will not be examined.
 We will postulate that we are right to want to live 4.

-A series of unfounded value judgements cannot constitute a foundation for morality, but only a series of opinions about morality.
-The failure of moral sociologism ultimately appears as a second example, after Nietzsche, of the impossibility of deducing a foundation for morality from its (in this case social) origin.
+A foundation for morality cannot be established through a series of unfounded value judgements; at best, these offer only opinions about morality.
+The failure of moral sociologism thus appears as yet another example—following Nietzsche—of the impossibility of deriving a moral foundation from its (in this case, social) origin.

 1. Sociology and philosophy, chap.
 II